Corning Inc.: History

 Corning Glass Works was founded in 1851 by Amory Houghton, in Somerville, Massachusetts, originally as the Bay State Glass Co.
 It later moved to Williamsburg, Brooklyn, and operated as the Brooklyn Flint Glass Works.
 The company moved again to its ultimate home and eponym, the city of Corning, New York, in 1868, under leadership of the founder's son, Amory Houghton Jr.

 In 1915, Corning created an improved heat resistant glass formula and launched Pyrex, the first-ever consumer cooking products made with temperature-resistant glass, in 1915.

 The California Institute of Technology's 200 in telescope mirror at Palomar Observatory was cast by Corning during 1934–1936, out of low expansion borosilicate glass.
 In 1932, George Ellery Hale approached Corning with the challenge of fabricating the required optic for his Palomar project.
 A previous effort to fabricate the optic from fused quartz had failed.
 Corning's first attempt was a failure, the cast blank having voids.
 Using lessons learned, Corning was successful in the casting of the second blank.
 After a year of cooling, during which it was almost lost to a flood, in 1935, the blank was completed.
 The first blank now resides in Corning's Museum of Glass.

-In 1935, Corning formed a partnership with bottle maker Owens-Illinois, which formed the company known today as Owens Corning.
-Owens Corning was spun off as a separate company in 1938.
+In 1935, Corning formed a joint venture with bottle maker Owens-Illinois, creating the company now known as Owens Corning.
+They spun off Owens Corning as an independent company in 1938, and it went public on the New York Stock Exchange in 1952.